 Siddapuram water tank : This board is the beginning.
 We have to climb a slope beyond this point.

 We came back by about 11.15 AM, anticipating to wait for room.
 But we were given our tent without waiting further.
 The landscaping of the camp is beautifully done and the tall trees, chirping birds, few monkeys welcome you.

 There are 10 cottages.
 5 RCC and 5 tents.
 We booked a tent.
 Tents are marginally expensive.

 All cottages open into a central garden, which it’s not way too big, but with plenty of trees / plants / play area for kids / shaded sitting places with chairs and small water pools.
 Its well paved for a walk.
-In the night the path is lit well with solar lamps, all charged at one place in the day and spread all over in the night.
-There are also solar LEDs on lamp posts as well – all over the place.
+In the night the path is lit well with solar lamps, all charged at one place in the day and spread all over in the night by the chenchus employed.
+There are also solar LEDs on lamp posts as well, all over the place.